 Fall.
-3(3-0) R: Open to doctoral students. and perspectives on learning and develop-Ideas ment that have shaped educational psychology.
+3(3-0) R: Open to doctoral students.
+Ideas and perspectives on learning and development that have shaped educational psychology.
 Learning of school subject matters.
 Learning and development in relation to educational settings.

-Reading Comprehension: Research and 912 Theory
+912 Reading Comprehension: Research and Theory

 Fall of odd years.
 3(3-0) Interdepartmental with Teacher Education.
 Administered by Counseling, Educational Psychology and Special Education.
-R: Open to doctoral students.
+R: Open to doctoral students

-Theory and research on the development, teaching, and learning of reading comprehension birth through adulthood
+Theory and research on the development, teaching, and learning of reading comprehension birth through adulthood.